refinedev/refine/documentation/blog/2022-12-23-dynamic-hook-form.md

 This will make the `save` button on the Create page functional.
 When clicked, it'll handle the post request for the record inputted on the form.

-This is the beauty of using refine; we don't have to concoct complex logic for tasks such as this. refine does all the heavy lifting.
+This is the beauty of using Refine; we don't have to concoct complex logic for tasks such as this.
+Refine does all the heavy lifting.

 Moving on, create a barebone form composition using Material UI's `Box` and `TextField` components inside the `Create` component tags like so: